-- "ABSTUDY Customer Service Support Centre" means the body responsible for processing an Entitled Student's application for assistance under the ABSTUDY Scheme, and in this context means the ABSTUDY Customer Service Support Centre which has had the responsibility for administering this Agreement; - "ABSTUDY Policy Manual" means the Policy Manual for the ABSTUDY Scheme approved by the Minister for Families and Social Services from time to time and available online at the Department of Social Services website; - "ABSTUDY Scheme" means a scheme delivered by the Department of Human Services which provides financial assistance for Australian Aboriginal and Torres Strait Islander students; - "Agreement" means this Agreement; - "Department of Human Services" is referred to in this Agreement as 'Us', 'We' and 'Our'; - "Educational Services" means educational training provided to Entitled Students at a School: - "Entitled Student" means a person who is eligible for benefits payable under the ABSTUDY Scheme; - "Living Allowance" means an allowance payable under the ABSTUDY scheme for an Entitled Student; - "Officers of the Australian Government" means all persons engaged on behalf of the Commonwealth as employees under the Public Service Act 1999 (Cth) (PSA) or under authority of another Act, and independent contractors engaged by an Agency Head as defined in the PSA. - "Related entitlements" means boarding related payments made under the ABSTUDY Scheme such as Rent Assistance, Remote Area Allowance, and Pharmaceutical Allowance made to an Entitled Student in addition to Living Allowance.
-Remote Area Allowance is only paid for students from a defined remote area and Pharmaceutical Allowance is only paid for temporarily incapacitated students. - "Resident" means an Entitled Student residing at a Hostel managed by You; - "Residential Fee" means the amount payable by Us to You in respect of an Entitled Student calculated in accordance with either sub-clause 4.2, 4.3 or 4.4;
+"ABSTUDY Customer Service Support Centre" means the body responsible for processing an Entitled Student's application for assistance under the ABSTUDY Scheme, and in this context means the ABSTUDY Customer Service Support Centre which has had the responsibility for administering this Agreement;

+"ABSTUDY Policy Manual" means the Policy Manual for the ABSTUDY Scheme approved by the Minister for Families and Social Services from time to time and available online at the Department of Social Services website;

+"ABSTUDY Scheme" means a scheme delivered by the Department of Human Services which provides financial assistance for Australian Aboriginal and Torres Strait Islander students;

+"Agreement" means this Agreement;

+"Department of Human Services" is referred to in this Agreement as 'Us', 'We' and 'Our';

+"Educational Services" means educational training provided to Entitled Students at a School;

+"Entitled Student" means a person who is eligible for benefits payable under the ABSTUDY Scheme;

+"Hostel" means the facility providing board and residential accommodation operated by You and known as and referred to as 'You' and 'Your' in this Agreement;

+"Living Allowance" means an allowance payable under the ABSTUDY scheme for an Entitled Student;

+"Officers of the Australian Government" means all persons engaged on behalf of the Commonwealth as employees under the Public Service Act 1999 (Cth) (PSA) or under authority of another Act, and independent contractors engaged by an Agency Head as defined in the PSA.

+"Related entitlements" means boarding related payments made under the ABSTUDY Scheme such as Rent Assistance, Remote Area Allowance, and Pharmaceutical Allowance made to an Entitled Student in addition to Living Allowance.
+Remote Area Allowance is only paid for students from a defined remote area and Pharmaceutical Allowance is only paid for temporarily incapacitated students.

+"Resident" means an Entitled Student residing at a Hostel managed by You;

+"Residential Fee" means the amount payable by Us to You in respect of an Entitled Student calculated in accordance with either sub-clause 4.2, 4.3 or 4.4;